 Alternative Names: Telephone Exchange Appin Road

-Type of Dive: Shore dive on a reef.
+Type of Dive: the Telephone exchange is a shore dive in Loch Leven on a small reef.

 Suggested experience: Suitable for all, trainees included